code-architect/Code-Ark-2.0/readme.md

 ## **Models**

- Cache database connection

- Change Database information in the App/Config.php file.
+  Change Database information in the __config.php__ file.

 ## **Exception Handler**

-Converting errors into exception and then handling them, exceptions have the added benefit of having a __stack trace__, which is helpful when debugging.

- Change the __const SHOW_ERRORS__ in the config.php to toggle between development and user mode.
+In the __config.php__ file, the optional error mode has been declared as <code>PDO::ATTR_ERRMODE   =>   PDO::ERRMODE_EXCEPTION</code><br/>
+You can change it and can also catch the error to show a 404 page or 400 page error.

+In the core/database/Connection.php, you will find a PDO error display method showPdoError(), out of the box.<br/>

 ------------------------------------------------------------------------------------------------------------------------